 Mr. Shivendra Bahadur Basnet, youngest son of Mr. Surendra Bahadur Basnet returned from Ukraine after completing his training as a helicopter pilot in 1994.

 The father-sons trio then realized the need and growing demand for air transport in the mountainous country to be a game-changer.
 And quickly enough they formally established Buddha Air for once and forever in 1997.
 Since then, the company is thriving every day under the supervision of Mr. Birendra Bahadur Basnet and the trusted team.

-On 11 October 1997, Captain RK Sharma and American pilot Captain Kevin St. Germain flew Buddha Air’s first batch of 16 passengers on flight BHA 100 on board the Beech craft 1900 D. With the call sign 9N-AEE from Kathmandu’s domestic airport, flight BHA 100 took its hour long flight to Mt Everest and back – an achievement no airlines had done in its maiden flight.
+On 11 October 1997, Captain RK Sharma and American Pilot Captain Kevin St. Germain in an unprecedented flight, flew Buddha Air’s first batch of 16 passengers on flight BHA 100 onboard the Beech craft 1900 D. With the call sign 9N-AEE from Kathmandu’s domestic airport, flight BHA 100 took its hour-long flight to Mt Everest and back – an achievement no airlines had done in its maiden flight.
 This helped to set confidence in Buddha Air in motion and the rest is history.